 P = position of fretting hand.
 P1 = Position 1.
 Get these chords in your hands.

 These are basic open string first position chords.

-F is a new fingering from the one found in Chord Connect.
+F is a new fingering from the one we played in Chord Connect.
 F has a lot of options, we’ve chosen the inside four strings from an E form.
 This makes it a slash chord [F/C – since C is in the bass – chord/bass tone], but it can work fine when F is written or desired.
-I toggle off the 2 finger to an open.
+I toggle off the 2 finger to an open as a default toggle.
 We can also just use the FMaj7 [F

 7] shown under 7ths, below.

 The G7 at the end is in place of a Bo chord.
 The tones in Bo are B-D-F which are the 3-5-7 of a G7.
 G7 = R-3-5-b7 = G-B-D-F. G7 is called the Dominant 7.
 The triad G is the Dominant.
 The Dominant is a Major chord in position 5 to the root.
 C-D-E-F-G = 1-2-3-4-5.

 Take notice that the qualities of chord are I, IV, V Major, ii iii vi minor, viio diminished [but we substitute a G7 in our exercise – it’s far more common].